VariSingh/TaskManagementCRUD/README.md

 - Add logger
 - Add New relic integration for log monitoring
 - Use Mongoose
+- Authentication and Authorization with jwt

 #In progress

-- Authentication and Authorization with jwt
+- Authentication and Authorization with Passport jwt

 #Deffered